 - One Commonwealth Government Director

-- Three state government Directors, appointed for a 2-year period (currently Northern Territory, Western Australia and Queensland).
+- Three state government Directors, appointed for a 2-year period (currently ACT, Tasmania and Victoria).

 Our mission is to deliver relevant and translatable research evidence which drives policy and practice leading to a reduction in the levels of violence against women and their children.
 Our goals are set out in our Strategic Plan.

-Message from the Chair, Emeritus Professor Anne R Edwards AO
+Message from the inaugural Chair, Emeritus Professor Anne R Edwards AO

 The National Centre of Excellence to reduce violence against women and their children was created as part of the 2011 National Plan to reduce violence against women and their children 2010-2022, an initiative of all Australian governments.